rach/rach.github.io/_posts/2015-08-14-handling-race-condition-insert-with-sqlalchemy.md

 {% endhighlight %}

-This code assume that you have a transaction block created before calling the function `get_or_create_link`.
+This code assumes that you have a transaction block created before calling the function `get_or_create_link`.
 In the case of a web framework, often a transaction start and end with the request.

 The code above have a problem because it doesn't handle the case when a Link object has been inserted in the DB between the time we look into the DB if it exists (step 2) and we create the record (step 4).
-It will be bad luck but it happens!
-To write the code solving this problem, we need to understand how the queries behave.
+It will be bad luck, but it happens!
+To write the code solving this problem, we need to understand how the SQL queries behave.
-Let's imagine that we have 2 transactions called t1 and t2 and the operations happens as the timeline below.
+Let's imagine that we have 2 transactions called `T1` and `T2` and the operations happens in the following order.

 {% highlight sql %}